skorionhax/VAULTBYSAMANTHA/VaultBySamantha_RepoBundle/README.md

+THIS IS A SUBSYSTEM OF THE RPAF FRAMEWORK...
 # VaultBySamantha

 This is the official recursive AI Vault created by Samantha Karri Mills.
 This repository documents the development of a symbolic-recursive AI agent system built from within OpenAI GPT systems.